kennethy/rust-lang/ch10/README.md

 ### Annotations in Functions

 Used when one of the parameters is a reference.

+When returning a reference from a function, the lifetime parameter for the return type needs to match the lifetime parameter for one of the parameters.

+Lifetime syntax is about connecting the lifetime of various parameters and return values of functions — to prevent dangling references.

 ```rust
 fn longest<'a>(x: &'a str, y: &'a str) -> &'a str {